gcr-solutions/recommender-system-dev-workshop/docs/prerequisite/environment/_index.en.md

 We recommend you use the latest version of **Chrome** to complete this workshop.

 ## SageMaker Resource Requirement
 To test certain workshop functions, your SageMaker resource limit need to meet the minimum requirement as below.

-Check and increase the SageMaker resource limit by clicking [here](https://sagemaker-tools.corp.amazon.com/limits)
+[comment]: <> (Check and increase the SageMaker resource limit by clicking https://sagemaker-tools.corp.amazon.com/limits )

 |Resource type |Resource | 	Required limit |
 |--- | --- | --- |